thegedge/personal-site/_posts/dev/2009-07-15-becoming-a-jedi-err-jni-master.md

 only that, but we want the behavior of any wrapper classes to be the exact same, or very similar to, the corresponding `JComponent`.
-Although it's far from being ready for public release, I currently have a pretty solid JNI library for the Open/Save dialogs in OS X. It's all wrapped up neatly in CarbonFileChooser, an extension to `JFileChooser`.
+Although it's far from being ready for public release, I currently have a pretty solid JNI library for the open/save dialogs in OS X. It's all wrapped up neatly in `CarbonFileChooser`, an extension to `JFileChooser`.

 One issue that arose, at least for OS X, is that there are various threads that have to run independently: the AWT/Swing thread, and the AppKit thread.
 Hence,